Tradetobefree.com, LLC, Investment Advisory Services, Cary, NC

 Talk and opinion on stocks abound online, but the big money speaks louder than words.
 You can follow the big money using technical analysis to identify the strength of the long-term trend and earnings flag consolidation.

-The earnings flag is one of the best swing trading setups in the market.
-The earnings eruptions strategy is more of a day trade (sometimes the trade is held for a few days or more) but an earnings flag is a trade that is normally held for a few days or longer.
+The earnings flag is one of the best swing trading setups in bull markets.
+The earnings eruptions strategy is often more of a day trade (sometimes the trade is held for a few days or more) but an earnings flag is a trade that is normally held for a few days or longer.

-We find and trade earnings flags a lot in our own trading and identify the best ones for clients subscribed to the weekly and daily alert.
+We find and trade earnings flags in our own trading and identify great ones for clients subscribed to the weekly and daily alert.

 The earnings flag is a sideways or sideways to lower consolidation after a big move higher right after the earnings release.
 The move higher after earnings may last a day up to several days or more.
-Usually, the big initial move higher right after the earnings report is over within a few days.
+Usually, the big initial move higher right after the earnings report is over within a 3 to 5 days.

 Then the price generally either starts to move sideways or make lower lows on a daily candlestick chart.
 A “pennant pattern” occurs when a consistent downward slope to the pullback develops with another trend-line connecting the lows in the consolidation.